PavanKumarCCB-001/ElevateLabs_Internship/Task3/Readme.md

 5. After scan completion, reviewed vulnerability findings sorted by severity (Critical,High, Medium, Low).
 6. Exported the scan report in **PDF format**.
 7. Captured **5 screenshots** highlighting:

+   This is the Initial Pop Up that we get After we start the Nessus Essentials.
    ![Screenshot](Nessus_PopUp.png)

+   This is Image that shows the Scan Results as Success.
    ![Screenshot](Nessus_Scan_Success.png)

+   This is Image that shows all the Vulneabilites of Various Severity.
    ![Screenshot](Nessus_Vulnerabilites.png)

+   This image shows the Critical Vulnerabilites Issues.
    ![Screenshot](Nessus_Critical_issues.png)

+   This Image show the Various Level of Issues in the Taget Device.
    ![Screenshot](Nessus_Mixed_issues.png)

 ## 🧠 Key Learnings
 - Understood how credential-less scans work using Nessus
 - Identified multiple critical and high-risk vulnerabilities on the target system